-When Joe arrived at Guardian Angel, he was scared, angry, defiant and openly resistant to any treatment or therapeutic attachment with staff, and offered no cooperation with the school educational program.
+When Joe arrived at Guardian Angel, he was scared, angry, defiant and openly resistant to any treatment or therapeutic attachment with the team members, and offered no cooperation with the school educational program.
 He was diagnosed with ADHD and Oppositional Defiant Disorder.

 For the first three months, he refused to participate in therapy sessions, actively fought attending the school and spent almost all of his school time in the time-out room because he was so disruptive in the classroom.

-Joe’s behavior in his resident living hall consisted of defiance, aggressive verbal abuse and physical attacks of other residents and staff.
-Staff consistently used verbal coaching cues and behavior management techniques and approved, safe, physical restraints when needed to try to begin to modify his aggression.
+Joe’s behavior in his resident living hall consisted of defiance, aggressive verbal abuse and physical attacks of other residents and the team members.
+The team members consistently used verbal coaching cues and behavior management techniques and approved, safe, physical restraints when needed to try to begin to modify his aggression.

 Joe began to slowly participate in individual therapy with his therapist, Duane.
-Joe also received structured and consistent daily guidance, support and behavioral management from the hall residential staff.
-As Joe began to start to develop trust with the teachers and staff, he finally began attending school, and successfully remained in the classroom for at least a half-day by his fourth month at Guardian Angel.
+Joe also received structured and consistent daily guidance, support and behavioral management from the hall residential team members.
+As Joe began to start to develop trust with the teachers and the team members, he finally began attending school, and successfully remained in the classroom for at least a half-day by his fourth month at Guardian Angel.
 It was discovered that, in all of the chaos and missed school over the years, Joe could not read.

 A plan for change develops